Structured synthesis based on public data

 3.3 Safety is now table stakes

-Modern dual-cabs are judged on safety tech and ratings more than ever, so it’s worth checking official safety sources rather than relying on “heard it’s safe”.
+Modern dual-cabs are judged on safety tech and ratings more than ever, so it’s worth checking safety authority pages rather than relying on “heard it’s safe”.

 Where opinions split